SH20RAJ/SafeStore/README.md

 # SafeStore

 SafeStore is an npm package that allows users to encrypt and decrypt files directly from the command line using a password.
 It is designed to be lightweight, easy to use, and secure.
 One of its primary use cases is encrypting `.env` files before pushing them to version control systems like GitHub.
+You can now push your env files to GitHub without the hassle of managing secrets in repository settings or storing them locally.
+Just remember one password to encrypt and decrypt your files - perfect for small projects where you don't want to deal with complex secrets management and data loss in case files are deleted from PC.

 ## Features
 - **File Encryption:** Securely encrypt any file using AES-256 encryption.